Heterogeneous Deep Graph Infomax: Introduction

-In this paper, we explore the mutual information-based learning framework in heterogeneous graph representation problems.
-The networked data in the real world usually contain complex structures (involving multiple types of nodes and edges), which can be formally modeled as heterogeneous graphs (HG).
+Most of the existing unsupervised graph representation learning models can be grouped into factorization-based models and edge-based models.
+Precisely, factorization-based models capture the global graph information by factorizing the sample affinity matrix~\cite{zhang2016collective,yang2015network,zhang2016collective}.
+Through the affinity matrix factorization, the full graph structure can be well grasped.
+However, those methods ignore the node attributes and local neighborhood relationships.
+Edge-based models exploit the local and higher-order neighborhood information by edge connections or random-walk paths.
+Nodes tend to have similar representations if they are connected or co-occur in the same path~\cite{KW16,DN17,HYL17,PAS14}.
+Edge-based models are prone to preserve limited order node proximity.
+They lack a mechanism to preserve the global graph structure.
+The recently proposed mutual information-based models~\cite{HFMGBTB19,velivckovic2018deep,sun2019infograph} demonstrate that mutual information maximization has attractive advantages in encouraging an encoder to considers both global and local features.
+For graph structure data, global and local graph structure also need to be comprehensively considered.
+For homogeneous graphs, DGI~\cite{velivckovic2018deep} maximizes the mutual information between graph patch representations and the corresponding high-level summaries of graphs.
+However, the networked data in the real world usually contain complex structures (involving multiple types of nodes and edges), which can be formally modeled as heterogeneous graphs (HG).
 Compared with homogeneous graphs, heterogeneous graphs contain more detailed information and rich semantics among multi-typed nodes.
-Taking the bibliographic network in Figure~\ref{fig:acmhg} as an example, it contains three types of nodes (Author, Paper and Subject) as well as two types of edges (Write and Belong-to).
-Besides, the individual nodes themselves also carry abundant attribute information (e.g., paper textual contents).
-Due to the diversity of node and edge types, the heterogeneous graph itself becomes more complex, and the diverse (direct or indirect) connections between nodes also convey more semantic information.
-In heterogeneous graph studies, meta-path~\cite{SHYYW11} has been widely used to represent the composite relations with different semantics.
-As illustrated in Figure~\ref{fig:acmhg}(d), the relations between paper can be expressed by PAP and PSP, which represent papers written by the same author and papers belonging to the same subject, respectively.
-GNNs initially proposed for homogeneous graphs may encounter great challenges to handle relations with different semantics in heterogeneous graphs.
+Taking the bibliographic network in Figure~\ref{fig:acmhg} as an example, it contains three types of nodes (Author, Paper, and Subject) as well as two types of edges (Write and Belong-to).
+Besides, the individual nodes themselves also carry much attribute information (e.g., paper textual contents).
+Due to the diversity of node and edge types, the heterogeneous graph itself becomes more complicated.
+The diverse (direct or indirect) connections between nodes also convey more semantic information.
+The models initially proposed for homogeneous graphs may encounter significant challenges to handle relations with different semantics in heterogeneous graphs.